emsesc/bunnimage/blog/page1.md

 }
 ```

 Then, `handle()` is called when the file is submitted to POST the image and username.
-The image is sent in the body, and username is sent as a header.
+The image is sent in the body, and username is sent as a header. *Lines 15-30*

 <script src="https://gist.github.com/emsesc/b4d045380641847163399aa4fed6841e.js"></script>

-> Be sure to change the function url (**where**) to the one of your upload image Function!
+> Be sure to change the function url *on Line 19* to the one of your upload image Function!
 ![Indicates where the "Get Function URL" button is](https://user-images.githubusercontent.com/69332964/99188529-73369a00-272a-11eb-93df-04fdce5381df.png)

 ### Deploy your code